km-works/kmw-rats/README.md

 So why, we have asked ourselfs, not leverage this capability for a better runtime architecure, and divide the generated code into managable parser modules?
 It's not that complicated after all.

-The deeper intention behind these obvious niceties is, however, our desire for parsing island grammars with a set of compatible, runtime composable parsers.
-Thus not only managable parser modules, will be the issue, but even more, a parser state that can be passed around in a parser stack ...
+The deeper intention behind these obvious niceties is, however, is our desire for parsing island grammars with a set of compatible, runtime composable parsers.
+Thus not only managable parser modules, will be the issue, but even more, a parsing state, that can be passed around in a stack of modular parsers ...